SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/recurrence/create.md

 # Schedule repeating follow-up

 To set up recurrence means to schedule the *start date* of follow-ups in a series.
-At the upper left of the **Repeating follow-ups** dialog, the start date and time for the follow-up as well as the end time are displayed.
+At the upper left of the dialog, the start date and time for the follow-up as well as the end time are displayed.

 [!include[Caution](../includes/caution-do-not-change-recurring-date.md)]